 - Continue recruiting and building staff breadth/depth, appropriate utilization of incumbent experts in all partner institutions

-In April of 2018 the TexNet-CISR research team finalized planning and of the 2017-19 project base which is now fully active.
-This portfolio has some projects that are continuing from the 2015-17 project list, some projects that are continuing but have been reframed to best fit the new portfolio, and some projects are new.
-Please follow the TexNet-CISR Research Projects link on the right for details.
+In August 2019 the TexNet-CISR research team finalized planning of the 2019-21 project base which is now fully active.
+This portfolio has many projects that are continuing from the 2017-19 project portfolio, some projects that are continuing but have been reframed to best fit the new portfolio, and many of the projects are new.

-Given the high number of earthquakes in the Delaware Basin recorded by TexNet since its 2017 inception and the keen interest of the TexNet technical Advisory Committee and our CISR member companies, the TexNet-CISR research team will be focusing special attention on the region of West Texas as shown in the map below.
-In this area, CISR member companies have been asked to share certain proprietary subsurface data to facilitate our integrated studies of the causes of the earthquakes.
+Given the high number of earthquakes in the Delaware Basin of West Texas and the Eagle Ford operating area of South Texas, as recorded by TexNet since its inception in 2017, and the keen interest of the TexNet Technical Advisory Committee and CISR sponsor companies, the TexNet-CISR research team will be focusing special attention on the regions shown in the map below.
+In these areas, CISR member companies have been asked to share certain proprietary subsurface data to facilitate our integrated studies of the causes of the earthquakes.